green-coding-solutions/documentation/content/en/docs/measuring/interacting-with-applications.md

         read-notes-stdout: true
 ```

-Let's drill down what is happeing in this `usage_scenario.yml`:
+Let's drill down on what is happeing in this `usage_scenario.yml`:

 - First the network is set up
 - Then all services are defined and on which network they can communicate
     + This results in three services:
-        * db-container: Our mariadb database based of a local image (Server side)
+        * db-container: Our mariadb database based off a local image (Server side)
-        * wordpress-container: Our Wordpress based of a local image (Server side)
+        * wordpress-container: Our Wordpress based off a local image (Server side)
-        * puppeteer-container: Our headless chrome browser based of our custom image on docker hub (Client side)
+        * puppeteer-container: Our headless chrome browser based off our custom image on docker hub (client side)
-- Then a flow is defined which triggers node to run a sequential flow to be executed by the headless Chrome
+- Then a flow is defined which triggers Node to run a sequential flow to be executed by the headless Chrome
     + The flow runs one time, then a 30 second sleep occurs and then the flow is executed again
         * The reason being that this simulates a user more typically.
 You browse, you read, your browse again ... etc.